 William O’Keefe, P.T., M.S.
 Program Director, Associate Professor - 516.572.9640 ext

 Ricki Bialstock, P.T., D.P.T., M.S.
 Director of Clinical Education, Professor - 516.572.9640 ext 26560

 Kimberly D'Albora, P.T., M.A., Instructor - 516.572.9640 ext 26580

 Grace Gilner, P.T., M.S.
 Professor - 516.572.9640 ext 26559

 Colleen Lamb, P.T., M.S.
 Clinical Instructor - 516.572.9640 ext 26580

 Abigail Ginsburg, P.T.A., B.S.
 Technical Assistant - 516.572.9640 ext 26584

 For more information, see faculty home pages

-The program affiliates with more than eighty clinical sites in the greater New York metropolitan area.
+The program affiliates with more than 100 clinical sites in the greater New York metropolitan area.
 Included are sports medicine clinics, outpatient departments, private practices, hospitals, rehabilitation centers, extended care facilities and pediatric care centers.
 Students receive clinical experience beginning in the spring semester of the first year under the supervision of campus faculty members.
 In the second year, students affiliate one day per week in the fall semester and full time in two different settings in the spring semester.